cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 Please be sure to read the documentation for [EC2-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) before deploying to that platform.

 ## ELB Websocket support
+{% if include.product != 'maestro' %}

-AWS Classic Load Balancers do not support [websockets](/{{page.collection}}/how-to-guides/deployment/websocket-support.html) natively.
+AWS Classic Load Balancers do not support [Websocket](/{{page.collection}}/how-to-guides/deployment/websocket-support.html) natively.
 We recommend switching to one of Amazon's newer load balancers - either Application Load Balancer or Network Load Balancer depending on your specific use-case.
+{% endif %}
+{% if include.product == 'maestro' %}
+AWS Classic Load Balancers do not support [Websocket](/{{page.collection}}/how-to-guides/build-and-config/websocket-support.html) natively.
+We recommend switching to one of Amazon's newer load balancers - either Application Load Balancer or Network Load Balancer depending on your specific use-case.
+{% endif %}

 ## Cloud 66 tag propagation